Should Kunal Kamra have heckled Arnab Goswami on a flight? Twitter is conflicted

 The Kamra act became the top trend on Twitter by Tuesday night, drawing applause from a section of his followers and criticism from many others.
 While right-leaning social media users unequivocally condemned Kamra for his behaviour, liberal voices were divided.

-In his Facebook post, documentary filmmaker Anand Patwardhan described Kamra’s act as “non-violent satyagraha” against a news anchor known for “violent diatribes” on his channel.
+In a Facebook post, documentary filmmaker Anand Patwardhan described Kamra’s act as “non-violent satyagraha” against a news anchor known for “violent diatribes” on his channel.

 Congress parliamentarian Shashi Tharoor said Kamra had given Goswami a “taste of his own medicine”.
-In 2017, Tharoor had filed a defamation suit against Goswami and Republic TV in the Delhi High Court, for remarks that the channel had made against Tharoor in connection with the death of his wife Sunanda Pushkar.
+In 2017, he had filed a defamation suit against Goswami and Republic TV in the Delhi High Court, for remarks that the channel had made against Tharoor in connection with the death of his wife Sunanda Pushkar.

 Others also took the view that Kamra’s behaviour was not unlike the behaviour of Goswami himself.
 Journalist Sunil Jain, for instance, pointed out that Republic TV had hounded Tharoor in public places and was biased in its reportage of Pushkar’s death.